Alfred O'Rahilly

 Alfred O'Rahilly, KSG (1 October 1884 – 1 August 1969) was an academic with controversial views on both electromagnetism and religion.
-He briefly served in politics, as a Teachta Dála (TD) for Cork City, and was later the president of University College Cork.
+He briefly served in politics, as a Teachta Dála (TD) for Cork Borough, and was later the president of University College Cork.
 He also became a priest following the death of his wife.

 Education and academia

 Born (with the last name Rahilly) in Listowel, County Kerry, Ireland to Thomas Francis Rahilly of Ballylongford, County Kerry and Julia Mary Rahilly (née Curry) of Glin, County Limerick.

 He was first educated at St Michael's College, Listowel and at Blackrock College in Dublin.
 O'Rahilly first earned University College Cork degrees in mathematical physics (BA 1907, MA 1908).

 He studied scholastic philosophy at Stonyhurst College in Lancashire following his master's degree, then returned to UCC for a BSc (1912).
 In 1914, he was appointed assistant lecturer in the Department of Mathematics and Mathematical Physics at UCC, and then in 1917 he was made Professor of Mathematical Physics.

 In 1919 he received a doctorate from the Pontifical Gregorian University in Rome.
 He became Registrar of UCC in 1920, and held the post until 1943 when he became President of the University.
 O'Rahilly founded Cork University Press in 1925.
 He spent a year, in 1927, at Harvard studying social and political theory.

 In 1938, he published a controversial book surveying electromagnetic theory called Electromagnetics (Longman, Green and Company), republished in 1956 by Dover as Electromagnetic theory, a critical examination of fundamentals.

 In 1939, UCC conferred on him the degree D.Litt., and in 1940 the National University of Ireland awarded him a DSc.

 The O'Rahilly Building was one of the major developments on the UCC campus in the 1990s and was named in honour of O'Rahilly.